Artisan organic products in TARANAKI, NEW ZEALAND

 Nettle Stinging (Urtica dioica)

-Olive Oil (Olea europea)
+Olive Oil (Olea europea) and leaf

 Oregano (Oreganum vulgare)